Content

 Although McDonald’s directly advertises with ASMR, the audio recording isn’t prioritized in this clip either (in a format where sound is the main focus!).
 The focus is more on what an ASMR video should look like – but technically, it sounds like it was recorded with a smartphone and forgotten to be mixed afterwards.

-You can hear something humming in the background that doesn’t belong.
+You can hear and sense something humming in the background that doesn’t belong.
 In addition, the ratio of good to bad ratings (50/50) and the deactivated comment section probably speak for themselves.

 In my opinion, Dell has implemented the various ASMR elements very well in their Christmas campaign.
 The different sound details are kept natural and realistic and have the right acoustics.
 The quick cut works well for short videos, also known as reels/shorts.